Government and Incentives

 The incentive structures in our society feed a wolf.

-We can’t see the total market force of humanity and the greater telos that pushes us forward, so most people don’t trust it.
-We see our neighbors and that guy on social media that makes us vomit every time he vomits up a post – not exactly inspiring.
-We’ll take the smooth-talking politician who seems like he has what it takes to get it done.
+We can’t see a force that drives decentralized human action toward progress, so most people don’t trust in it.
+We see our neighbors and that guy on social media that makes us vomit every time he vomits up a post—not exactly inspiring.
+We’ll often take the smooth-talking politician who seems like he has what it takes to get it done.

-However, the free market, though sometimes ugly and painfully slower than we want it to be, is the best incentive structure for the growth and abundance we want and need.
-That smooth-talking politician just gets in the way.
+However, the free market, an environment of decentralized individual action, though sometimes ugly and painfully slower than we want it to be, is the best incentive structure for the growth and abundance we want and need.
+That smooth-talking politician tends to get in the way.

-In the final analysis, it’s not a government’s job to set up the incentive structure.
-It’s a society’s job to calibrate its incentive structure and see that government finds the appropriate place within it.
+In the final analysis, it is not a government’s job to set up the incentive structure.
+It is a society’s job to calibrate its incentive structure and see that its government finds the appropriate place within it.